cloudant-labs/graphdb-slate/source/includes/api/_document.md

 This error prevents you overwriting data changed by other clients.</aside>

 <aside class="warning">
 CouchDB doesn’t completely delete the specified document.
 Instead, it leaves a tombstone with very basic information about the document.
 The tombstone is required so that the delete action can be replicated.
-Since the tombstones stay in the database indefinitely, creating new documents and deleting them increases the disk space usage of a database.
+Since the tombstones stay in the database indefinitely, creating new documents and deleting them increases the disk space usage of a database and the query time for the primary index, which is used to look up documents by their ID.
 </aside>

 ### Bulk Operations